limbenkep/Object-based-Programming-cpp/README.md

 Please write a short presentation.
 Suitable content would be...

-- ... who you are.
+- ...
+My name is Lima Honorine
-- ... previous programming experiences.
+- ...
+My previous programming experince is from introduction course in c++
-- ... your expectations regarding this course.
+- ...
+To learn more about programming in c++

 Feel free to use Markdown syntax [^markdown] [^bitbucket_md]